SamMed05/c-cpp-notes/docs/cpp/header-files-and-libraries.md

 composed by multiple `.o` files).

-Libraries are a compiled set of function definitions (the actual implementations of instructions) of the declarations in the header files consisting in many 0 and 1, not source code like header files do.
+Libraries are a compiled set of function definitions (the actual implementations of instructions) of the declarations in the header files consisting of many 0 and 1, not source code like header files do.
 The library is included in your `.exe` file at link time.

 The reasons why function definitions should not be written inside header files are explained